 One of the most popular studies on the psychology of habits found that it takes an average of 66 days to form a habit (more on this later).
 In an interview with UCL News, the researchers of that study defined habits:

 “Habits are behaviours which are performed automatically because they have been performed frequently in the past.
 This repetition creates a mental association between the situation (cue) and action (behaviour) which means that when the cue is encountered the behaviour is performed automatically.
 Automaticity has a number of components, one of which is lack of thought.”

 The researchers agree that habits are actions you do a lot, which is where the idea that a habit is something you do every day comes from.

-But notice the other factors that need to be present.
+But notice the other factors that need to be present to form a habit.
 Repetition creates a connection between the situation and the behavior.

 Under this definition, you don’t necessarily need to do something every day for it to become a habit.
 Whenever you find yourself in a specific situation, you find yourself automatically doing specific actions.
 That’s a habit, as explained by the psychology of habits.